zoparga/laravel-docker-boilerplate/README.md

 - run `docker-compose up -d`
 - wait a few minutes
 - enter the app container, run `docker exec -it base_app bash`

 // ------ FROM THIS STEP YOU ARE INSIDE THE CONTAINER
-- clone the laravel project repository
+- clone the laravel project repository to the current folder
+    - e.g.: git clone [REPOSITORY URL] .
+    - please pay attention to the '.' mark at the end of the previous line
-- follow the baseic laravel install steps
+- follow the basic laravel install steps
     - run `composer install`
     - run `cp .env.example .env`
-    - modify .env file
+    - modify `.env` file
         BE CAREFUL, YOU NEED TO CHANGE THE FOLLOWING LINES (PROVIDED THE PROPER VALUES)
         - APP_URL=http://localhost:8089
         - DB_CONNECTION=mysql